Francesco Saverio TEDESCO, MD PhD FHEA MRCPCH

 Moustafa graduated from UCL with an MRes degree in Stem Cells and Developmental Biology, during which, he worked at Prof. Paolo De Coppi’s lab at the Great Ormond street Institute of Child Health on developing an ExtraCellular Matrix Derived Hydrogel derived from porcine intestines as a support for 3D organoid cultures.
 Prior to this, he was a research and teaching assistant at the American University in Cairo where he also obtained his BSc-Hons in Molecular and Cell Biology.
 He is currently working on modelling Duchenne muscular dystrophy using iPSC-derived 3D organoids with an MDUK-funded PhD studentship (second supervisor: Prof. Francesco Muntoni).
 Outside the lab, Moustafa is the Vice President of Apollo London Society and a Vice President at Innovation Forum.

 Daniel graduated In Biochemistry from University College Cork (Ireland) with a year spent at the University of California, Santa Barbara (USA).
 During his undergraduate studies, he undertook projects to create a low-cost biosensor system to detect antibiotics in milk products and to create a series of reporter plasmids to measure IL-8 expression.
 He undertook an MRes Biosciences - Stem Cell and Developmental Biology in the Tedesco lab, where he has remained for his MDUK-funded PhD.
 Using patient-derived iPSC lines, he is examining skeletal muscle laminopathies and methods to model the disease in the laboratory.

-SungWoo is PhD student in the Tedesco lab.
+SungWoo is a PhD student in the Tedesco lab.
 He was an undergraduate student enrolled in an integrated masters program, MSci Cell Biology at University College London.
 He is currently looking at muscle stem cell migration in muscle cell therapy.

 POST DOCTORAL FELLOWS, RESEARCH ASSISTANTS & PHD STUDENTS